Qumulo/docs/hardware-guide/supermicro-a-plus-wio-1114s-wn10rt/networking-cluster.md

   {% include note.html content="You can configure front-end and back-end traffic on the same switch." %}

-* One physical connection per node, per each redundant switch
+* One physical connection for each node, for each redundant switch

-* One Link Aggregation Control Protocol (LACP) port-channel per network (front-end and back-end) on each node, with the following configuration
+* One Link Aggregation Control Protocol (LACP) port-channel for each network (front-end and back-end) on each node, with the following configuration

   * Active mode